DBXVII/aigallery/README.md

 ## Content

 - The code for top button source: https://www.w3schools.com/howto/howto_js_scroll_to_top.asp
-- The code to make header and icons sourced and adjusted from the Love Running project.
+- The code to make header, icons and animation for images sourced and adjusted from the Love Running project.
 - The code for the menu source: https://alvarotrigo.com/blog/hamburger-menu-css/

  ---

  ## Validation

-- The code for all html pages had been tested using W3C Markup validation.
+- The code for all html files had been tested using W3C Markup validation.
 - The code for the CSS file had been tested using W3C CSS validation.

 ---